MicrosoftDocs/dynamics365smb-docs/financials/marketing-job-responsibilities.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: task, to-do, relationship, prospect ms.date: 03/28/2017
+ms.search.keywords: task, to-do, relationship, prospect ms.date: 06/06/2017
 ms.author: jswymer

 ---
-# Setting Up Job Responsibilities for Contact Persons
+# How to: Set Up Job Responsibilities for Contact Persons
 You can add information about the job responsibilities of contact persons to indicate what the contact person is responsible for within their company, for example, IT, management, or production.
 You can use this information when entering information about your contacts.

 Using job responsibilities on contacts is a two-step process.
 First, you define the job responsibility code.
 You only have to perform this step one time for each job responsibility.
 Once you have a job responsibility code, you can start to assign the code to contact persons.

-## tp define a job responsibility code
+## to define a job responsibility code
 The job responsibility code defines the type or category of the job, such a MARKETING or PURCHASE.
 You can have several job responsibility codes.
 To define the job responsibility, you use the **Job Responsibilities** window.

 1. In the top right corner, choose the **Search for Page or Report** icon, enter **Job Responsibilities**, and then choose the related link.